|Range:||60 yds.||Components:||V, S, M|

 |Area of Effect:||Special||Saving Throw:||None|

 The wall of fire must be cast so that it is vertical with respect to the caster.
 One side of the wall, selected by the caster, sends forth waves of heat, inflicting 2d4 points of damage upon creatures within 10 feet and 1d4 points of damage upon those within 20 feet.
-In addition, the wall inflicts 4d4 points of damage, plus 1 point of damage per level of the spellcaster, to any creature passing through it.
+In addition, the wall inflicts 2d6 points of damage, plus 1 point of damage per level of the spellcaster, upon any creature passing through it.
 Creatures especially subject to fire may take additional damage, and undead always take twice normal damage.
-Note that attempting to directly catch moving creatures with a newly created wall of fire is difficult.
-A successful saving throw enables the creature to avoid the wall, while its rate and direction of movement determine which side of the created wall it is on.
-The wall of fire lasts as long as the priest concentrates on maintaining it, or one round per level of experience of the priest in the event he does not wish to concentrate upon it.
+Note that attempting to catch a moving creature with a newly-created wall of fire is difficult; a successful saving throw enables the creature to avoid the wall, while its rate and direction of movement determine which side of the created wall it is on.
+The wall of fire lasts as long as the wizard concentrates on maintaining it, or one round per level of experience of the wizard, in the event he does not wish to concentrate upon it.

 The material component of the spell is phosphorus.